toncho11/IBM_5160_Motherboard_Logic_Analyzer/README.md

 This repository provides readings from several ICs from an IBM 5160 motherboard.
 The information here is to be used for diagnostics.
 It allows you to compare to a working 5160 motherboard and hopefully narrow down the IC that is causing your problem.
 This repository also contains images and links from http://minuszerodegrees.net.
 These were stored here for quick reference and backup.

 The data has been recorded with an AZ-Delivery Logic Analyzer.
 It is a [cheap cloning](https://chinese-electronics-products-tested.blogspot.com/p/24m-8ch-logical-analyser-tested.html) of the Saleae Logic Analyser.
-How it works:
+The clonning should have a 24MS/s sampling rate.
+How to proceed:

 - youn need to have an 8/16 bit clonning of Saleae
 - you need to download the Logic 2 software from Saleae
-- you need to make the recordings of the same pins used in my own recordings
+- you need to make the recordings on the same pins for each IC as used in my own recordings
 - compare your recordings with the ones prvoided here